 A technical diving computer has to have the right level of customisation which means its software enables the user to choose different breathing gases like air, nitrox up to 100% and trimix.
 The technical diving computer will share a lot of feature of a well designed advanced dive computer like air integration, full oxygen tracking, multi-axis tilt-compensated digital compass, O2 partial pressure settings.

 The most significant improvement from advanced dive computer is user-selectable dive mode which allows choosing between open circuit diving as well as closed circuit.
 The closed circuit options accommodate the growing number of recreational and technical rebreather divers.
-Some units like Ratio and Shearwater will offer options to plug into the rebreather electronics for oxygen sensor reading.
+Some units like Shearwater will offer options to plug into the rebreather electronics for oxygen sensor reading.

 Another development in dive computer technology resulted in dive gear manufactures like Scubapro introducing "Human Factor Diving".
 This unique feature enables the computer to read your heart rate and body temperature and factor it in your decompression calculations.

 There is a clear trend for more advanced and technical dive computers to have a user-changeable or rechargeable batteries and sealed type batteries are only used in a small proportion of watch style computers.
 Likewise, Bluetooth connectivity seems to be the latest preferable option in top-spec technical diving computers connecting the user with cloud services.